 Minimally invasive spinal surgery is less painful and promotes much faster healing than open surgery for patients with common problems like spinal stenosis and herniated discs.
-Highly skilled neurosurgeon Joseph Watson, MD, at Cerebrum MD in Vienna, Virginia, is an expert in minimally invasive spinal surgery for these conditions, as well as many other causes of back pain and dysfunction.
+Highly skilled neurosurgeon Joseph Watson, MD, at Cerebrum MD in Northern Virginia and Greater DC area, is an expert in minimally invasive spinal surgery for these conditions, as well as many other causes of back pain and dysfunction.
 Call Cerebrum MD today to find out more or book an appointment online.

 Minimally invasive spinal surgery is an alternative to traditional open surgery that causes significantly less tissue damage.